Aeropalynology: Importance

 Pollen from flowers cover this bee.

 Nearly all of the world's seed plants and cone-bearing plants such as pine trees need to be pollinated and is vital to a plants reproductive cycle.
 It is vital to study pollen and the animals that pollinate them, since nearly 80% of the worlds crop plants require pollination by animals such as bees.
 Globally, pollination services are likely worth more than 3 trillion dollars.
 Flowering plants also produce breathable oxygen, sequester carbon dioxide, purify water and hold soil in place.

 Pollen due to its abundance and resistance to being destroyed even by rocks are commonly preserved as fossils.
 This allows paleobotanists to identify which species of plants were in the area at specific times and in what abundance and reconstruct past climates millions of years ago.

 Human health

 Various triggers of asthma including pollen, fungal spores, chemical fumes, smoking and pollution.

 Pollen has a significant impact on the health of people with over 300 million people worldwide having allergies and related diseases caused by pollen such as hay fever or asthma.
 Asthma is a chronic inflammation of the airway causing a shortness in breath, wheezing, coughing and tightness of the chest.
 The main cause of asthma is pollen.
 This seriously effects patients with asthma significantly effecting the quality of life and causing heavy financial burdens.
-Proteins and glycoproteins from the pollen interact with the human immune system to elicit a immune response.
+Proteins and glycoproteins from the pollen interact with the human immune system to elicit an immune response.

 This field is also important for the study of allergies and the spread of disease among people, animals and agriculture.